uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/grammars-and-parsing.md

 These can be implemented using something called a push-down automaton (PDA), which is a more powerful version of a finite state automaton (FSA).
 We won’t look at how a push-down automaton works here, but you were doing the job of a PDA when you were applying a context-free grammar in the challenges above.

-Context-free grammars can check languages that Regular Expressions can’t.
+Context-free grammars can check languages that regular expressions can’t.
-In fact, **every Regular Language can be checked by a context-free grammar, but not the other way around**.
+In fact, **every regular language can be checked by a context-free grammar, but not the other way around**.
-We could just use CFGs instead of Regular Expressions, but they are a bit more unwieldy to use, so we use a Regular Expression if we can (e.g. to recognise variable names, email addresses or numbers), and bring in a CFG if the language calls for it.
+We could just use CFGs instead of regular expressions, but they are a bit more unwieldy to use, so we use a regular expression if we can (e.g. to recognise variable names, email addresses or numbers), and bring in a CFG if the language calls for it.

 Context-free grammars are pretty versatile, but some slightly more powerful types of grammars are sometimes needed for some languages.
 Computer scientists have many variations - you may hear about things like “Context-sensitive grammars”, “parsing expression grammars” or “LL(k) grammars”.